no-time/TTB-COLA/README.md

 *   **Data Integrity:** Bulk legacy uploads adhere to a standard CSV schema (`filename`, `brand_name`, `class_type`, `alc_content`, `net_contents`).

 ## ⚠️ Known Limitations
 *   **Hardware Constraints:** The local deployment of Qwen2.5-VL is resource-intensive.
 Processing speeds and extraction accuracy are heavily constrained by the available compute allocated to the Docker environment.
 Running on a CPU is about 1min per image.
+In future this would run on heavier hardware, using different models that can utilize GPU instead of CPU for image processing.
-*   **WAF WebSocket Blindspot:** Streamlit operates primarily over WebSockets.
+*   **WAF WebSocket/Locked into Browser:** Streamlit operates primarily over WebSockets.
 Network-layer WAFs (like ModSecurity) cannot inspect continuous binary WebSocket frames, requiring the application to rely on Python-level data sanitization for form submissions.
+This means, if you navigate away from the page or the browser :goes to sleep" the AI batch script stops running, you can however open another tab to continue viewing.
+This is due to Streamlit using an open websocket, and would be changed in enterprise.
+Passing off the job to a backend queue (PostGRE/Redris), using a server side execution instead of inside of the app, agent would not send back to the browser, and "true batch processing" where jobs would handle large csv/batch data uploads.
 *   **Mock Authentication:** The current IdP is a simulated gateway using `.htpasswd`.
 A production deployment would require an OAuth2-Proxy sidecar integrated with a true enterprise directory (e.g., Entra ID, Okta).
 *   **Load Balancing/SSL Negotiation** Current live demo http://184.73.38.33, is running on HTTP.
 Enterprise application would be behind load balancer
-*   **External Processing** Mail/Notification client is basic in JSON output, but is very simple
+*   **External Processing** Mail/Notification client is basic in JSON output, but is very simple.
-*
+*   **Model Training** Currently all final approvals are passed into a JSON (vlm_training_log.jsonl), this file would be used to reweight/train models to improve efficiency.
+This has not been implemented beyond collection.
+*   **AI Guardrails** Architectural controls are main security control here, in enterprise there would be template/manifest controls, full RBAC implementation, loggin/prompt analysis and auditing, and controls to shut down instanced agents/resources automatically.
+*   **Database Infrastructure** This is a single record lock database which can cause a bottleneck, implementing a more robust solution would improve scalability, performance, and security.
+*   **Regulatory Controls/Documentation** Inclusion of further compliance of CFR documentation, Federal Regulations, and COLA standard forms within the application would need to be added for completeness.
+This was not done due to time/complexity/resource constraints.
+*   **Migrating/Including Current PDF ingression** Having a PDF fillable form, versus a web form, and ability to migrate older/current forms (PDFs) would be for future planning.

 ## 🚀 Setup and Run Instructions